 It is difficult and expensive under the Companies Act 2006 for a minority shareholder to take formal court action, but the threat of such an application, and skillful negotiation can deliver results.
-The types of conduct which might be considered by a Court are fairly wide ranging and include many of the examples given above which, if proven, can clearly be unfairly prejudicial to minority shareholders.

 If a court considers that there has been unfair prejudice, it can make a range of Orders including that the company must be wound up, but the most common remedy, over and above possibly awarding legal costs of the action, will be an Order that the company or majority shareholder(s) purchase the minority shares at a “fair value” to be independently valued.